baxen/fishbowl/README.md

 ## Overview

-Matplotlib is very versatile but the default settings produce mediocre graphics. `fishbowl` provides an easy-to-use set of functions to configure matplotlib with an uncluttered style and nice fonts.
+Matplotlib is very versatile and can be customized to make excellent graphics.
+`fishbowl` provides an easy-to-use set of functions to configure matplotlib with an uncluttered style and nice fonts.

 <p align="center">
 <img src="/docs/example_goldfish_minimal_inconsolata.png" height="320">